What’s the difference between SEM, SEO, PPC, Remarketing, Display and SEA

 Depending on the sites that you advertise on, you can get a lot of attention for your brand and drive traffic really well.

-PPC ads are shown in search results based on search queries but display campaigns are shown on a wide range of external sites on the internet.
+PPC ads show in search results based on search queries.
+Display campaigns show on a wide range of external sites on the internet.
 Google’s Display Network lets you show your ads on Blogger sites, YouTube, and more.

 What’s more, display ads can even be shown to Bing users via the Microsoft Audience Network.
 That means ads can be seen on MSN, Xbox, and Outlook.
 This wide reach makes display advertising very cost-effective and it can show results really quickly.